About

 Dr Heather Bancroft

-Heather has had extensive experience working in the sector as a clinical psychologist with Ambulance Victoria, where she was Clinical Director of the Victorian Ambulance Counselling Unit.
-She presented her research findings at the CRC’s Research Forum in 2018.
+Heather presented her research findings at the CRC’s Research Forum in 2018 and has had extensive experience working in the sector as a clinical psychologist with Ambulance Victoria, where she was Clinical Director of the Victorian Ambulance Counselling Unit.
+Heather runs her own business, Bancroft Psychological Consulting, as well as working as the Resource Development Officer at the Australian Psychological Society.

 Student project

-Firefighters are amongst the least-researched emergency service population, despite their high risk of exposure to trauma.
-This study will improve the knowledge of the prevalence of mental health disorders amongst Australian volunteer and career firefighters, as well as the understanding of the range of factors contributing to better and worse mental health outcomes.
-This knowledge will assist fire services to know what policy, practice and programs may need to be initiated or modified in order to minimise the negative impact of work stress on mental health outcomes, and maximise positive mental health outcomes.
+This study has improved the knowledge of the prevalence of mental health disorders amongst Australian volunteer and career firefighters, as well as the understanding of the range of factors contributing to better and worse mental health outcomes.

 03 Sep 2019